-Stanton House is not difficult to reach.
-Stanton St. John, is a small village five miles north-east of Oxford just off the A40.
+Stanton St. John is a small village five miles north-east of Oxford just off the A40.
 Despite being close to main roads, Stanton St. John retains the quiet and relaxing feel of the countryside, and Stanton House is surrounded by 17 acres of peaceful land and a gentle stream.
-The House is easy to find; we are well situated and served by main roads whether you are approaching from London, Birmingham, the South Coast or the M4 corridor.
+The House is well situated and served by main roads whether you are approaching from London, Birmingham, the South Coast or the M4 corridor.

 Stanton House is easily accessible by car from the M40.